-Rajan Batta, PhD, as associate dean for faculty affairs, provides school-wide support for faculty recruitment, diversity, mentoring, promotion, tenure, and honors and awards.
+Rajan Batta, PhD, as associate dean for faculty affairs and recognition, provides school-wide support for faculty recruitment, mentoring, promotion, tenure, and honors and awards.

 Creation of novel and innovative solution methods using industrial and systems engineering principles to study logistical problems of significant societal and business impact.